Marshall Thundering Herd football: East Carolina

 Marshall and East Carolina have a "friendly" rivalry with one another.
 They are emotionally bonded by the tragic plane crash on November 14, 1970.
 The Thundering Herd were coming back from Greenville, North Carolina after a 17–14 loss to the Pirates when their plane crashed near Ceredo, West Virginia.
 The teams have been bonded ever since.

 One of Marshall and ECU's most memorable games was the 2001 GMAC Bowl as they combined for a bowl record, 125 points, as Marshall overcame a 30-point deficit to beat East Carolina 64–61 in double overtime.
 After Marshall defeated East Carolina in 2013, it marked ECU's last conference match-up as a member of Conference USA.
 On April 3, 2014, both schools announced that the two teams will meet again for a home and home seridatees in 2020 and 2021.
 East Carolina was supposed to host Marshall at Dowdy–Ficklen Stadium in Greenville, NC on September 5, 2020, but was cancelled due to the COVID-19 pandemic.
-Marshall will host at Joan C. Edwards Stadium in Huntington, West Virginia on September 11, 2021 before travelling to Greenville on September 9, 2023 and host again on September 13, 2025.
+Marshall will host at Joan C. Edwards Stadium in Huntington, West Virginia on September 11, 2021, before travelling to Greenville on September 9, 2023.

 ECU was 6–3 against the Herd from 2005 to 2013 when both schools were in Conference USA.
-East Carolina leads the series 11–5.
+East Carolina leads the series 11–6.